 We embark today from our hotel and take a drive up above Cuzco into the rural area by the ruins of Quenko above the city where our horses will be waiting for us.
 Our experienced horsemen will show us how to saddle and mount the horse.
 Then we’re off!
 Our guide takes us through the agricultural fields of Salcantay and through incredible scenery of open fields and quaint rocks, Andean valleys and great views of the mountain scenery surrounding us and the lush and fertile fields.
 We pass through several interesting and unknown Incan ruins including the rarely visited “Balcon del Diablo.”
 We return to our starting point later in the day to return to Cuzco.

 We take an incredible scenic bike ride that takes us through some incredible Andean scenery in the Sacred Valley.
 We start in the quaint village of Chinchero on a dirt road llama track that caters to all people, for those who want the technical routes and easier lines for light bikers.
 The bike ride gives us incredible views of the beautiful mountain scenery that surrounds Cuzco and the Sacred Valley including the Chicon glacier and the snowcapped Mount Veronica.
 We then come to the Moray ruins which we can enter into and visit, and then we pass through the town of Maras.
 From here we go on a long downhill bike ride to the pre-Incan Salineras (salt mines) and then on to the valley to the Urubamba river to end our tour and then return to Cuzco to relax.

 On arrival we will inflate the rafts and following a full safety briefing and instruction in the art of White-water rafting, we set off for approx. two hours of fun white-water rafting.
 The river starts gently with time to practice the maneuvres required, then builds up with more fun rapids through a beautiful canyon where we will hopefully see torrents ducks and views of the surrounding peaks.
-After approximately two hours of rafting, we reach our take out point and enjoy a full picnic lunch before your transfer to catch the train to Machu Picchu.
+After approx. two hours of rafting, we reach our takeout point and enjoy a full picnic lunch before your transfer to catch the train to Machu Picchu.